Bestagons/quack/CONTRIBUTING.md

 4. Ensure all checks pass and then get 2 rounds of code review
 5. Once your pull request is ready for merge, merge your branch!
 6. Delete your branch if it is no longer re-usable

+### Installation & Setup

+#### Quack App

+1. Install the Flutter SDK
+2. To run:
+  1. First start the emulator of your choice (iOS or Android)
+  2. `flutter run`
+3. To test:
+  1. `flutter test`
+  2. To test and generate **ALL** golden files (don't do this unless everything changed!)
+    `flutter test --generate-goldens`
+  3. To test and generate **specific** golden files (new test or regen. a specific test) `flutter test --generate-goldens --name=<Name of Group or Test Description>`

+#### DCT Backend

+1. Install Python +3.8
+2. Open a terminal in the DCT Backend directory
+3. Install dependencies: `python3 -m pip install -r requirements.txt`
+4. Start backend server: `uvicorn server:app`
+5. To test endpoints: Use your browser or postman

+#### App Backend

+1. Install Python +3.8
+2. Open a terminal in the DCT Backend directory
+3. Install dependencies: `python3 -m pip install -r requirements.txt`
+4. Start backend server: `uvicorn server:app`
+5. To test endpoints: Use your browser or postman

 ## Naming Conventions